 * Intimate partner & stalking awareness sessions

 These services are available to staff, faculty, and students.
 Individuals who wish to become more informed about any of the aforementioned areas, or would like develop an individualized plan for safety, are welcome to also make an appointment.

-Department Detectives play an integral role in providing support for crime victims at Brown.
+Department Detectives play an integral role in providing support and case follow-up for crime victims at Brown.
 DPS Detectives are available to assist a community member with filing a criminal complaint and will provide a full overview of the option prior to moving forward.
-Detectives will also facilitate any necessary communications with other municipal agencies to include the Providence Police Department.
-Please call the DPS Detective Division at (401)863-5292 or (401)863-9956 for more information.
+Please call the DPS 401-863-5376 for Detective Lieutenant, John Carvalho.